ginigangadharan/sitev2/_pages/podman.md

                                     # eg: in OpenShift, token can retrive as
                                     # $ TOKEN=$(oc whoami -t)

+$ podman logout quay.io             # Remove login credentials for registry.redhat.io
+$ podman logout --all               # Remove login credentials for all registries

 $ podman search REGISTRY_URL/IMAGE_NAME
                                     # search for an image in registry